 Since 1968, the Wisconsin Society of Land Surveyors (WSLS) has provided land surveying students financial assistance in the form of scholarships.
-The awards have grown from a handful of $250 scholarships to this year's eight scholaships totaling over $18,500 with funds contributed by the WSLS Foundation, Berntsen International, Seiler Instrument, and Leica Geosystems.
+The awards have grown from a handful of $250 scholarships to this year's eight scholarships totalling about $19,500 with funds contributed by the WSLS Foundation, Berntsen International, Seiler Instrument, and Leica Geosystems.

-Eight scholarships will be presengted at the 69th Annual Surveyors’ Institute at the Kalahari Convention Center on Thursday evening, January 25, 2018.
-Berntsen International and Seiler Instrument will each award one $2500 scholarship, the WSLS Foundation will award five $2500 scholarships, and Leica Geosystems will award one student scholarship.
+Due to the Covid-19 pandemic, 72nd Annual Surveyors’ Institute is being held virtually on January 27th thru 29th, 2021 and the method of delivery and presentation of the scholarships has not been determined at this time.
+Berntsen International, Seiler Instrument, and Leica Geosystems will each award one scholarship, the WSLS Foundation will award five scholarships.
 The WSLS Foundation scholarships will be presented in honor of Society members in recognition of their contributions to WSLS and the surveying profession.

 To be eligible a student must be either:

-- Enrolled in and attending one of Wisconsin’s colleges that meet the requirements of Wis Admin Code A-E 6.04 by offering a Land Surveying or Civil Engineering Program.
-These include: Madison Area Technical College (Madison College), Milwaukee Area Technical College, and Northeast Wisconsin Technical College (Green Bay).
+1. Enrolled in and attending one of Wisconsin’s colleges that meet the requirements of Wis Admin Code A-E 6.04 by offering a Land Surveying or Civil Engineering Program.
+These include: Madison Area Technical College (Madison College), Milwaukee Area Technical College, Mid- State Technical College, Gateway Technical College and Northeast Wisconsin Technical College (Green Bay).
 Applicants from Fox Valley Technical College (Appleton) students will also be accepted.

 All application material must be submitted digitally using the Submission Form in step (5).

 To apply for a scholarship, follow these steps: